 Step 3.
-Navigate to a folder on your computer where your JPEG photos were stored before deletion and then click Next to proceed.
+Navigate to the location where your JPEG photos were lost, then click on Next button to proceed.

 Step 5.
-Once the scanning process is completed, you will see a list of recoverable photos.
-Preview and select the JPEG photos that you want to recover and then click the Recover button to start the recovery process.
+Once the scan process completed, you will see a list of recoverable photos.
+Select the lost JPEG photos (you can preview it before selecting) and then click Recover to retrieve your lost JPEG photos back.

 External Device Recovery: Use this mode if you want to recover lost/deleted data from external storage such as external hard disks.

 Formatted Disk Recovery: This mode of AnyRecover as the name suggests, allows you to quickly recover files from a formatted hard drive.

 Lost Partition Recovery: Not many data recovery softwares have this feature.
 What this mode basically does is that it allows you to recover lost partition for files on your computer.
 You simply need to click this mode and AnyRecover will do the rest.